 There is no limitation in legislation.

-- • Council meets 3 times per year for a full year. • Executive Committee meets at least 3 times per year on a face-to-face basis.
-Meets regularly and frequently over Zoom or teleconference, 1-2 hours at a time. • Discipline and Registration Committees meet when required. • Quality Assurance Committee meets 6 times per year. • ICRC meets on an as needed basis by teleconference.
-Different panels may meet twice a week for separate matters. • Patient Relations – as needed • Preparation time required per meeting is approximately half a day. • A public appointee can be assigned to any of the statutory and standing committees, and can expect to serve 5 to 10 days per year.
+- • Council meets 3 times per year for full day meetings. • Executive Committee meets monthly via Zoom 2-2.5 hours at a time. • Discipline meet when required, plus 1-2 business meetings per year • Registration Committees.
+Will meet a minimum of 3 times per year. • Quality Assurance Committee meets 6 times per year. • ICRC meets on an as needed basis by Zoom.
+Different panels may meet twice a week for separate matters.
+As well, ICRC has 1-2 business meetings per year. • Patient Relations – as needed • Preparation time required per meeting is approximately half a day. • A public appointee can be assigned to any of the statutory and standing committees and can expect to serve 10 to 15 days per year.
 All public members are automatically assigned to ICRC and discipline when they join the College.